Graduate Programs

 At CSU, faculty, staff, and professional guest artists – all with extensive experience on stages ranging from Broadway to regional theatres, and worldwide – provide students an experienced lens through which to study every aspect of theatre, including the theory and practice of acting, musical theatre, technical theatre, theatrical design, stage management, dramaturgy, theatre history, theatre for social change, storytelling, and playwriting.

-Upon admission to CSU and declaration of the Bachelor of Arts in Theatre major, students choose a concentration to focus their studies.
+Upon academic admission to CSU and acceptance into one of the B.A. in Theatre concentrations, students choose a concentration to focus their studies.

 Women’s and Gender StudiesB.A.